HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking for missing documentation entries ...
 WARNING
     ```
     Undocumented S4 methods:
+      generic '[<-' and siglist 'DelayedArray'
+      generic 'dbinom' and siglist 'DelayedArray'
       generic 'dlogis' and siglist 'DelayedArray'
+      generic 'dpois' and siglist 'DelayedArray'
+      generic 'pbinom' and siglist 'DelayedArray'
       generic 'plogis' and siglist 'DelayedArray'
+      generic 'ppois' and siglist 'DelayedArray'
+      generic 'qbinom' and siglist 'DelayedArray'
       generic 'qlogis' and siglist 'DelayedArray'
+      generic 'qpois' and siglist 'DelayedArray'
     All user-level objects in a package (including S4 classes and methods)
     should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R